eric-bixby/auto-sort-bookmarks-webext/README.md

  - **Bookmark Sort Order:** Specifies the bookmark sort order.
 A minimum value of 1 and a maximum of 2.
  - **Configure Folders:** This button opens a new tab allowing you to exclude folders when sorting.
 If you uncheck the checkbox next to a folder, it won't be sorted, but the children folders will be sorted.
 If you want to exclude a folder recursively from being sorted, check the recursive checkbox.

-This extension considers separators by sorting bookmarks between separators.
-However, set the delay before sorting (Inactivity Wait) to 45 seconds as the auto-sorting may happen while dragging bookmarks.
-This add-on cannot detect when bookmarks are being dragged.

 **Backup your current bookmarks** in case you do not like the new bookmarks order.
 To restore bookmarks, use Firefox's Bookmark Manager (click on Bookmarks menu, select Show All Bookmarks, then click on "Z" icon, select Restore, and select restore point based on date/time).

 **Reviewers:** Your constructive feedback is appreciated.
 However, if you need technical support, discover a bug, or have a feature request, then [write an issue](https://github.com/eric-bixby/auto-sort-bookmarks-webext/issues) on the support site.